 All application files referenced in the HELD shall be available for retrieval from the Broadcast Stream or accessible from a broadband server (as appropriate to the delivery path).
 For example, if the HELD is updated to indicate an application Entry Package that is valid at a time six hours from now, the files associated with that application (as indicated by the @entryPackageUrl attribute) shall be available to the receiver at the time of the HELD update, even though the launch time is six hours in the future.

 HELD Examples

 This section provides illustrative examples of HELD instances.

 The first example is the simplest.
-This HELD only signals one application entry point, and gives no indication of any future expiration time.
+This HELD only signals one application entry point delivered via broadcast, and gives no indication of any future expiration time.